Juglans regia: Pests

 Particular cultivars of J. regia may be more infested by R. juglandis than others because of varying walnut husk softness or thickness.
 'Eureka', 'Klondike', 'Payne', 'Franquette' and 'Ehrhardt' cultivars are among the most susceptible to infestation.

 Production

-In 2019, world production of shelled walnuts was 4.5 million tonnes, led by China with 56% of the total harvested (table).
-Secondary producers were the United States and Iran.
+In 2022, world production of shelled walnuts was 3.9 million tonnes, led by China with 36% of the total harvested, with the United States, Iran, and Turkey as secondary producers (table).

 Toxicity

 Allergy

 Walnuts and other tree nuts are food allergen sources having potential to cause life-threatening, IgE-mediated allergic reactions in some individuals.